opensearch-project/opensearch-build/DEVELOPER_GUIDE.md

 - To update the recorded .txt file run `./gradlew test -info -Ppipeline.stack.write=true` or update its value in [gradle.properties](gradle.properties).

-- To run a specific test case, run `./gradlew test -info -tests=TestCaseClassName`
+- To run a specific test case, run `./gradlew test -info --tests=TestCaseClassName`

 #### Tests for jenkins job
 Each jenkins job should have a test case associated with it.